mwalmer-umd/vit_analysis/README.md

-# ViT Analysis
+# Teaching Matters: Investigating the Role of Supervision in Vision Transformers (CVPR 2023)

 ![plot](./misc/diagonal.gif)

-Repository for the work "Teaching Matters: Investigating the Role of Supervision in Vision Transformers" on analyzing and comparing ViTs trained with different methods of supervision.
+This is the official repository for the work [Teaching Matters: Investigating the Role of Supervision in Vision Transformers](https://arxiv.org/abs/2212.03862) accepted to CVPR 2023.
+It includes scripts and function for analyzing and comparing ViTs trained with different methods of supervision.
+Also see our [Project Webpage](http://www.cs.umd.edu/~sakshams/vit_analysis/).

 ## Setup